-Unfortunately, too many property owners make incorrect assumptions about when asbestos testing is required, and it often ends badly, like it did for the state of Florida and some unlucky construction workers at Ca’ d’Zan a few years ago.
+Unfortunately, this often ends badly, like it did for the state of Florida and some unlucky construction workers at Ca’ d’Zan a few years ago.

-Use this checklist to help you reduce your risk and ensure you’re meeting guidelines on when to do asbestos testing.
+Reduce your risks and ensure you meet standard guidelines on when to do asbestos testing.
+This list can help.

 1. Test for Asbestos Prior to Any Renovation Project